GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Introduction

-Recently, Transformers~\cite{transformer} with global receptive fields have shown promising advances on various vision tasks~\cite{vit,yuan2021temporal,liu2021swinnet,yang2021transformer}.
-Nevertheless, the strong performance of Transformers comes at a relatively high computational cost in the self-attention block whose complexity increases quadratically with the number of input sequences.
-Considering this, recent progress on modern multi-layer perceptron (MLP) models, in particular MLP-Mixer~\cite{mlpmixer}, provides new architectural designs in vision.
+Recently, modern multi-layer perceptron (MLP) models (in particular MLP-Mixer~\cite{mlpmixer}) with global receptive fields provide new architectural designs in vision~\cite{lian2021mlp,liu2021pay,ren2021cascaded,chen2022cyclemlp}.
 The MLP model stacks only fully-connected layers without self-attention and consists of two types of blocks.
 The spatial MLP aggregates global information among tokens, and the channel MLP focuses on extracting features for each token.
 By stacking these two MLP blocks, it can be simply built with less inductive bias and achieves impressive performance in learning visual representations.
 This motivates us to explore an MLP-Like architecture for skeleton-based representation learning.

 However, there remain two critical challenges in adapting the MLP models from vision to skeleton: \textbf{(i)} Despite their successes in vision, existing MLPs are less effective in modeling graph-structured data due to their simple connections among all nodes.
 Different from RGB images represented by highly dense pixels, skeleton inputs are inherently sparse and graph-structured data (see Fig.~\ref{fig:overview} (left)).
-Without incorporating the prior knowledge of human body configurations, the model is prone to learning spurious dependencies, which can lead to physically implausible poses. \textbf{(ii)} While such models are capable of capturing global interactions between distant body joints (such as the hand and foot) via their spatial MLPs, they may not be good at capturing local interactions due to the lack of careful designs for modeling relationships between adjacent joints (such as the head and neck).
-However, local information is also essential for 3D human pose estimation, as it can help the model to understand fine-grained movement details.
+Without incorporating the prior knowledge of human body configurations, the model is prone to learning spurious dependencies, which can lead to physically implausible poses~\cite{stgcn,zeng2021learning}. \textbf{(ii)} While such models are capable of capturing global interactions between distant body joints (such as the hand and foot) via their spatial MLPs, they may not be good at capturing local interactions due to the lack of careful designs for modeling relationships between adjacent joints (such as the head and neck).
+However, local information is also essential for 3D human pose estimation, as it can help the model to understand fine-grained movement details~\cite{xu2021graph,meshgraphormer}.
 For example, the movement of the head relative to the neck can indicate changes in gaze direction or subtle changes in posture.